 Without someone to guide you in the journey, buying that first bottle of whisky and discovering what you like can be an expensive process.

-I still have bottles in my collection that I purchased 7 years ago and never finished because they just did not suit my tastes.
+I still have bottles in my collection that I purchased over 7 years ago and never finished because they just did not suit my tastes.
 This can then become even more confusing when trying to compare whisky online to what’s actually available in Australia.

 So on that note, I’ve picked five whiskies that I enjoy which for the most part can be enjoyed by all, and which are readily available to buy in Australia (well, mostly … whisky supply is at times more fickle than Aussie internet during the rain).